Holiday Advertising Playbook 2024 Download Playbook New

 Google has announced that it will continue to phase out third-party cookies on Chrome by the end of 2024, ultimately putting an end to two decades of media and data-driven performance-focused advertising.

-As the cookieless era looms on the horizon, it’s vital to be proactive in preparing for this shift in advertising.
-Our comprehensive guide provides in-depth information on how to effectively target your audience without the use of cookies.
+As the cookieless era looms on the horizon, it’s vital to be proactive in preparing for advertising in a cookieless world.
+Our comprehensive guide provides in-depth information on how to target your audience without the use of cookies effectively.

 In this Guide we’ll Cover: